ryanq47/CS-EXTC2-NTP/README.md

 #### The Flow:

 1. Client reads beacon data from the named pipe.
-Client sends a packet with a `sizePacket` extension, which contains the size of the data retreived from the beacon.
+2. Client sends a packet with a `sizePacket` extension, which contains the size of the data retreived from the beacon.
-2. Controller responds with `sizePacketAcknowledge`
+3. Controller responds with `sizePacketAcknowledge`
-3. Client then initiates chunking by iterating over the beacon data size, sending chunks until the entire beacon data has been sent to the Controller
+4. Client then initiates chunking by iterating over the beacon data size, sending chunks with `dataForTeamserver` extensions until the entire beacon data has been sent to the Controller
-   1. Controller sends `sizePacketAcknowledge` each packet to signify ok.
+5. Controller sends `sizePacketAcknowledge` each chunked packet to signify it made it.
-4. Once the Controller has all the data, it forwards the data onto the TeamServer.
-It saves the response of the teamserver.
+6. Once the Controller has all the data, it forwards the data onto the TeamServer.
+7. The controller then gets the response of the teamserver.
-5. Client then sends a packet with the `getDataFromTeamserverSize` extension.
-The Controller responds with the size of the data from the Teamserver, via a packet with a `sizePacket` extension.
+8. Client then sends a packet with the `getDataFromTeamserverSize` extension.
+9. The Controller responds with the size of the data from the Teamserver, via a packet with a `sizePacket` extension.
-6. Client then initiates chunking by sending a packet with the `getDataFromTeamserver` extension.
-The Controller responds with a packet with the `dataFromTeamserver` extension.
+10. Client then initiates chunking by sending a packet with the `getDataFromTeamserver` extension.
+11. The Controller responds with a packet with the `dataFromTeamserver` extension.
 This packet contiains a chunk of data of the TeamServers response.
-7. Once the Client has all the data, it forwards the data onto the beacon, via the named pipe.
+12. Once the Client has all the data, it forwards the data onto the beacon, via the named pipe.
 It then loops to step 1.

 ![beacon_loop (1)](https://github.com/user-attachments/assets/943eade2-9bbd-458c-a9a0-96ad4ddc319c)